Holy Cross dispute: January 2002

 The following day, the Holy Cross school was forced to close for the day.
 Some other schools in the area closed early due to fears about the safety of schoolchildren.
 In the morning, six loyalists, one with a gun, rampaged through the grounds of Our Lady of Mercy Catholic girls' secondary school, smashing 18 cars with crowbars.
-Parents rushed to collect their hysterical daughters.
+Parents rushed to collect their daughters.
 In the afternoon, Protestant pupils from Boys' Model Secondary School were ferried home in police armoured Land Rovers past nationalist crowds on Crumlin Road.
 Catholic parents and Protestant residents held separate meetings to discuss the situation.

 On Friday 11 January, the Red Hand Defenders issued a death threat against all Catholic teachers and all other staff working at Catholic schools in north Belfast.
 That weekend, two Catholic schools were set on fire and teachers' cars were attacked.
 On Monday, more than 750 armed police officers and soldiers were sent to guard Catholic schools in north Belfast while armoured vehicles lined Ardoyne Road.
 There was no protest outside the school and there was no serious violence, although there were a few minor scuffles.
 The Northern Ireland Office announced that permanent CCTV cameras would be installed on the Ardoyne Road.
 A temporary system was to be put in place while waiting for the permanent installation.

 In February 2002, Holy Cross schoolchildren travelled to County Galway for a free holiday as guests of Peacock's Hotel.
 The owners of the hotel had made the offer of the holiday following the 2001 protests.
 Twenty of the schoolchildren also met Bertie Ahern, then Taoiseach, during a short visit to Dublin.
 Ahern said it would show support for the children from the people of the Republic.

-In June, James Adair—brother of Ulster Defence Association leader Johnny Adair—was jailed for six months for riotous behaviour and given a concurrent sentence of four months for obstructing police during the riots.
+In June, James Adair – brother of UDA leader Johnny Adair – was jailed for six months for riotous behaviour and given a concurrent sentence of four months for obstructing police during the riots.